WLHS-Programming1-2023/Projects/StringFun/README.md

 ## Details
 Write a function called name_checker that does the following:
+* Do not change the original template code, just add to it.
+Your code to call the functions you write will go in the main function.
 * Declare a variable that holds your full name (first and last) and initialize it to your name.
+Name this variable real_name and store it in the main function.
 * Prompt the user to guess your name (first last)
 * Display a message saying whether or not the entered name matches your name
 * Return the entered name